vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/getting-started.md

 # Getting Started

-## Create or Identify Exisitng AWS account
+??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used"

+    _The CloudFormation Stack for this event should already be deployed._

+	1. Click <a href="https://dashboard.eventengine.run" target="_blank">here</a> to open the Event Engine dashboard in a separate browser tab.
+	2. Enter the **team hash** code that you were provided and click **Proceed**..
+	3. Click **AWS Console**.
+	4. Click **Open Console**.
+	5. Make sure you are in the N. Virginia region (us-east-1).
+	6. Go to the CloudFormation console.
+	7. Click **[here](/assess/)** to proceed to the Assess phase.

+---

+??? info  "Click here if you're *not at an AWS event* or are using your own account"

     In order to complete these workshops, you'll need a valid, usable <a href="https://aws.amazon.com/getting-started/" target="_blank">AWS Account</a>.
 Use a personal account or create a new AWS account to ensure you have the necessary access and that you do not accidentally modify corporate resources.
-Do **not** use an AWS account from the company you work for.

-!!! info "Note About Workshop and AWS Account"
-    __We stronly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.__
+Do **not** use an AWS account from the company you work for. __We stronly recommend that you use a non-production AWS account for this workshop such as a training, sandbox or personal account.
+If multiple participants are sharing a single account you should use unique names for the stack set and resources created in the console.__

 ## Create an admin user